Student Advisement Center for Biology Majors

 Our departmental advisors can discuss with you several career options for after graduation (and more convenient academic pathways to get there), including Medicine, Pharmacy, Dentistry, Optometry, Podiatry, Veterinary medicine, Graduate Nursing or Physician Assistant programs.
 Here's a link to a great video that discusses many points related to professional careers, and how you can prepare for one as a Biology major.

 The following links will provide you with information about the pre-requisites to attend various professional degree schools and programs

 |PHYSICIAN ASSISTANT SCHOOL||PHARMACY SCHOOL||PHYSICAL THERAPY SCHOOL|

 Students interested in a career in Clinical Laboratory Science (CLS) should major in the Medical Technology track of the B.S. in Biology.
 The Medical Technology track prepares students for the clinical year of training and the California License exam in Clinical Laboratory Science or for training and certification in Public Health Microbiology.
 It is designed to meet the State academic requirements for Clinical Lab Science.
 Students who complete the course sequence for Medical Technology will be prepared to apply for the clinical year of training in Clinical Lab Science or to begin a career in industry or government.
-Follow this link for more information on California Clinical Lab Science Training Programs.
-Students should contact Dr. Sean Murray or Dr. Terri Richardson and study the catalog requirements for the Medical Technology B.S. option.
+For more information on California Clinical Lab Science Training Programs, contact Dr. Sean Murray or Dr. Terri Richardson and study the catalog requirements for the Medical Technology B.S. option.